 In 1856, a 650-acre section was put aside for the protection of the caves – the larger area is now called the Wombeyan Caves Karst Conservation Area. .
 There is a local wattle named after the Chalkers, which grows at Rocklily: an ironwood, Acacia chalkeri that only grows in the limited area around the caves.

-Wombeyan is an adaptation of an Aboriginal word meaning ‘grassy valley between mountains’ which is so true of Rocklily.
+Wombeyan is an adaptation of an Aboriginal word meaning ‘grassy valley between mountains’ ' place of wombats' we have heard the two meanings. which is so true of Rocklily.
 Many of the caves at Wombeyan Caves have adapted Aboriginal names.

 Grassy Valley, Rocklily